MauiJerry/Pose2Art/README.md

-s# Pose2Art: smartCamera Pose to TouchDesigner etc
+# Pose2Art: smartCamera Pose to TouchDesigner etc

 Pose2Art creates an AI Camera run on small 'edge' device that extract Pose and sends tracked points via OSC to TouchDesigner and Unity/UnReal for ART!